zuwuliao/zuwuliao.github.io/_posts/2025-11-8-DeepSeek-OCR.md

 **So instead of processing 1000+ text tokens, the model only processes 100–800 vision tokens.**

 That’s a **10× compression**, dramatically reducing the cost of inference.
+Based on the paper, this method achieves 96%+ OCR decoding precision at 9-10× text compression, ∼90% at 10-12× compression

 With DeepSeek OCR, the new Enhanced Pipeline looks like: